Abdulmajeed-Jamaan/Udacity-Project4-FeedReaderTests/README.md

 ## Resource

-The starter code provided by Udacity and all the tests coded by me .
+The starter code provided by Udacity and the tests coded by me .